mongodb/mongodb-kubernetes-operator/docs/contributing.md

 ## Test Namespace

-You can change the namespace used for tests, if you are using `Kind`, for instance, you can leave this as `default`.
+You can change the namespace used for tests, if you are using `Kind`, for instance, you can leave this as `mongodb`.

 ## Python Environment